renoirb/site/content/blog/2015/07/migrating-webplatform-org-mediawiki-into-git-history-and-into-markdown-files.md

 1. Keep code examples in Markdown so we can colourize them

+1. Golden standard pages should look the same

+   The "Golden Standard" pages were ones we were regularly referring to see how they would look and see if things are broken.

+   Also, since we were removing infrastructure, we should see features that were enabled at the time of _Web.Archive.org_ snapshot, but would be omitted in the _Static version_ (i.e. `webplatform.github.io`)

+   - _Compatibility data_ was removed
+   - _Contents_ on the right should be removed
+   - _Overview table_ should look different
+   - On _static version_ code blocks should be more colorized differently (it's using a different process)

+   Examples:

+   - <app-link-compare-item slug="docs.webplatform.org/wiki/css/properties/border-radius"></app-link-compare-item>
+   - <app-link-compare-item slug="docs.webplatform.org/wiki/css/properties/display"></app-link-compare-item>
+   - <app-link-compare-item slug="docs.webplatform.org/wiki/javascript/functions"  web-archive-date="20140626071828"></app-link-compare-item>
+   - <app-link-compare-item slug="docs.webplatform.org/wiki/javascript/Array/filter"></app-link-compare-item>
+   - <app-link-compare-item slug="docs.webplatform.org/wiki/javascript/Date"></app-link-compare-item>
+   - <app-link-compare-item slug="docs.webplatform.org/wiki/Beginners/html"  web-archive-date="20150513130014"></app-link-compare-item>
+   - <app-link-compare-item slug="docs.webplatform.org/wiki/tutorials/canvas_notearsgame"  web-archive-date="20150513130014"></app-link-compare-item>
+   - <app-link-compare-item slug="docs.webplatform.org/wiki/tutorials/svg_clipping_and_masking"  web-archive-date="20150905205843"></app-link-compare-item>

 1. Support MediaWiki special URL patterns

    MediaWiki is pretty relax about what it allows in its URLs.